Fleshgrinder/melaniegruber.de/README.md

 the actions which are necessary to create a new project:

 1. Check out the repository to your local computer.
-2. Create the new project's markdown file in `/src/projects/%project-name%.md`.
+2. Create the new project's markdown file in `/src/projects/%project-date%~%project-name%.md`.
+    * **NOTE:** The `%project-date%` is mandatory, in ISO 8601 format, and must contain at least the project’s year, month and day are optional.
+It is possible to use an insane value for a work in progress project (e.g. *3000*), any project with a year part greater than the current year is considered to be a work in progress project.
-    * *NOTE:* The `%project-name%` is the actual name of the project with special characters removed and spaces replaced with dashes.
-This means in effect that `My Awesome Project’s Name` translates to `/src/projects/my-awesome-projects-name.md`.
+    * **NOTE:** The `%project-name%` is the actual name of the project with special characters removed and spaces replaced with dashes.
+This means in effect that `My Awesome Project’s Name` translates to `/src/projects/2000-01-01~my-awesome-projects-name.md`.
 3. Enter the meta information and project text in the file, according to the available features (see subsequent sections).
 4. Create a new directory for the project's images: `/src/images/%project-name%`
 5. Create the project's tile image for the index page at `/src/images/%project-name%/tile.jpg`.
 6. Create a gallery `/src/images/%project-name%/gallery` and/or screenshots `/src/images/%project-name%/screenshots`.